rbuccigrossi/Anywhere_Board_Games/promotion/README.txt

 Anywhere Board Games Release Notes
 ----------------------------------

-NEXT RELEASE
+3/17/2012 (abg_v0.120317.exe and abg_v0.120317.tar.gz)
- - Fixed issue with piece highlight on standard Android Browser
+ - Fixed an issue with pieces being highlighted upon being touched with the standard Android Browser
+ - Added confirmation dialog when clearing the board (my daughter accidentally cleared the board during a game...)

 3/13/2012 (abg_v0.120313.exe and abg_v0.120313.tar.gz)
  - Work to create a consistent feel and better stability